rozester/Arabic-Word-Embeddings-Word2vec/README.md

-# Arabic-Word-Embeddings-Word2vec
+# Arabic Word Embeddings Word2vec

 Thia Arabic Word Embeddings Word2vec and vector length is 300

 Steps to Start this Application:-

-1- Download Word2vec file from this link
+1- Download Word2vec file from this link:-

 Comming Soon

 2- Change this line in Views.py to your directory